gmosx/normal-template/README.md

         </body>
     </html>

-In essence, the blocks defined in the template are passed as the values in the datadictionary passed to the meta-template.
+In essence, the blocks defined in the template are passed as the values in the data dictionary passed to the meta-template.
 Both templates are evaluated.

 Credits